A Guide to Physical Therapy for Shoulder Pain

 This exercise is a great starting point for posture training.
 Chin tucks may feel awkward at first but they help give you great awareness of how you're moving your upper body and how your head is aligned on top of your neck and shoulders.
 Once you get the hang of it, pay closer attention to how you're holding your chin, shoulders, and spine throughout the day and make improvements as needed.

 The trapezius is a large triangular muscle that attaches to the cervical spine (neck), shoulder blades, and thoracic spine (midback).
 The top section of this muscle, known as the upper trapezius, is often very tight in people who work at desks, drive frequently, or have chronically poor posture.
-Stretching can help alleviate pain and tension in this common problem area.
+Stretching can help alleviate pain and tension.

 - Start by sitting up tall or standing with good posture (as if you're a puppet with a string pulling your head up toward the ceiling)